marrink-lab/martini-workshop/05_constructing_martini_cell/tutorial.md

 Each of the beads is named according to its compartment label.
 By selecting these different labels in a molecule viewer, you can find the exact space you are interested in.

-In most cases, however, this is not required, since some inner compartment is desired from a simple system.
+However, in most cases where some inner compartment is desired from a simple system this is not required.
 This also happens to be the case for us, in this example.
 The `--autofill` flag instructs **mask** to automatically select all _innermost_ compartments.
 To understand which spaces this flag selects, you can imagine a nested doll.